• Skip to primary navigation

 How to Make Beef Tinga

-• Pour oil into a heavy pan or a large dutch oven.
-Heat over medium high heat.
+• Heat oil in a heavy pan or a large dutch oven over medium high heat.

 Beef Tinga